mapbox/jsxtreme-markdown/packages/jsxtreme-markdown-loader/README.md

 Type: `(resource: string) => string`.

 A function that receives the Webpack module's `resource` as an argument, and returns the path to a `wrapper` component.
+You can use this to automatically determine the wrapper component based on the Markdown file's path.